section-engineering-education/engineering-education/articles/getting-started-with-network-management/index.md

 Your organization where you work is in one way or the other a target by hackers.
 Security management is therefore concerned with how the ***encryption keys*** are being generated, distributed, and stored.
 This may involve passwords, authorization keys, and access control information which are usually distributed and requires maintenance.
 Security management is also concerned with computer network access.
-It simply involves monitoring and controlling the network.
+It, therefore, involves monitoring and controlling the network.

 One of the most important tools in security management is ***Network Logs***.
 It records every single activity or event on the network.
 Storing user details, process calls, and authentication attempts.
 Security will always provide a guaranteed user information and network resources protection.
 An organization should ensure these security facilities are made available to authorized users only.
-In some situations such as online shopping, users are always concerned about their credit card details.
 This is an important requirement in network management and should be treated seriously.

 ### **3.Performance management**